REMOTE ORAL ADVOCACY PROGRAMME (ROAP)

 APPLICATION & COSTS

 Ready?
-Click here to apply for ROAP ASIA 2021 and here to apply for ROAP EMEA 2021 (applications for the LATAM edition will open later in the year).
+Click here to apply for ROAP EMEA 2021 (applications for the LATAM edition will open later in the year; applications for ROAP Asia are now closed).
 The cost of each course is EUR 145 excl.
 VAT.
 This amount is subsidised by the sponsorship received for the course, and Delos full Members receive a 25% discount.
 If you consider that you have a special needs situation, you can raise this with Delos confidentially by writing to firstname.lastname@example.org.
 Please note that, once payment has been made, no refund will be processed; but the registration can be transferred to another participant with Delos's agreement.

 About VAT: the ROAP courses are subject to the VAT rules applicable in the UK.
 The rate is 20%.
 This gets applied if you are (i) based in the UK or (ii) paying for the course yourself, in your individual capacity, wherever you may be – as opposed to doing so through a non-UK law firm or other business.
 If you are paying for the course through a non-UK law firm or non-UK business, please provide your EU VAT number or, if you are outside of the EU, your law firm or company registration number.
 If you want to show that you are a business using other means, please write to us at email@example.com.